Kikobeats/kikobeats.com/_posts/2023-01-02-the-best-cdn-for-optimizing-images.md

       Pass any other option.
       See https://images.weserv.nl/docs/quick-reference.html

-      It's recommended to pass `w` to cut the image size.
+      It's recommended to pass `w` for cutting down the image size.
     */
     ...opts
   }).toString()}`